mbakhtiariz/SimilArt/README.md

 - Next Week meeting Wednesday at 10.
 Try to have a prototype ready.

 Questions next meeting
+- Loading time; mainly feature loading is slow.
+- Training; do we want to train a model instead of image features.

 ### Meeting 3, 26 February 2020

+Notes Meeting
+- Do we want random images or dissimilar images in the explore area -> We can also use variance and change the variance to somewhere midway.
+Add variance control
+- Loading question: Use the local storage in browser.
+Local caching (key-value based storage entity.
+Store upto 100mb per key.
+If have key, load from storage not from RAM.
+- Loading bar would be nice.
+Mosaic of images, have them flip one by one first time loading.
+- Training; maybe later still possible but for now we will not focus on it.

+Questions Next Meeting

+### Meeting 3, March 5 2020

 ## Links
 - Trello: https://trello.com/invite/b/gSxiQTt3/92389c2b75a8f1e535cf2f66ab8ca667/omniarts-exploration